CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 * Designation of a person responsible for access controlThis assigns the access rights to the individual persons according to the principles defined in the security policy.
 * Definition of time dependencies It must be clarified whether time restrictions on access rights are required.
 Such time dependencies may be: access only during working hours, access once a day or temporary access until a fixed date.
 * Specifying evidence retentionHere is to determine which data is logged when entering and leaving a protected area.
 It requires a careful balance between the security interests of the system operator and the protection interests of the individual's privacy.
-* Handling of exceptional situationsAlso in exceptional situations, no unauthorized person should be able to enter the building or the properties.
+* Handling of exceptional situationsAlso in exceptional situations, no unauthorized persons should be able to enter the building or the properties.
 However, the highest priority must be to ensure that all persons can leave the endangered zones as quickly as possible in case of fire.
 In addition, the installation of card readers of various qualities, of locks and separating devices may be useful.
 For key management, see INF.1.M 12 Key Management.

 In order to implement a more comprehensive concept, to maintain flexibility in use and to ensure transparency and verifiability, the use of an IT-based system for authorization management is recommended (see chapter 3.1 Access Control System and Authorization Management).